miccheng/test-automation-workshop/docs/exercises/exercise11.md

-# Exercise 11: Updating the End to End Test
+# Exercise 11: Updating the Frontend

 ## JavaScript

+### Updating the Unit Test

+TODO

 ### Updating the Code